kinthaco/Jhonny-s-Pizza/README.md

 As a business grows, it evolves beyond daily operations and starts leveraging data to drive strategic initiatives, optimize performance, and uncover new growth opportunities.
 The goal is to turn intuition-based choices into data-driven strategies that help optimize areas like staffing, customer experience, marketing, and inventory management, ultimately supporting sustainable growth and profitability for the restaurant.

+**Process**:

-**Process**: \nBy replacing intuition-based decisions with actionable insights, the restaurant can streamline staffing, marketing, inventory, and customer experience management.
+By replacing intuition-based decisions with actionable insights, the restaurant can streamline staffing, marketing, inventory, and customer experience management.
-\n**1.
-Dashboarding**:
+**1. Dashboarding**:

-\nOverall snapshot, Customer analytics, Area-wise sales, Manpower and sales giving insights into different aspects of the business
+Overall snapshot, Customer analytics, Area-wise sales, Manpower and sales giving insights into different aspects of the business
-\n**2.
-Customer Segmentation Model**:
+**2. Customer Segmentation Model**:
 \nK-Means Clustering coupled with RFM analysis - personalizing marketing and retention strategies
 \n**3.
 Combo Recommendation Model**:
 \nApriori - Creating rules to make frequently purchased item combinations as combos to boost sales